All Episodes

 And that's the biggest outrage there.

-Um another thing is um Well, you you bring up an excellent point.
+Another thing is, well, you bring up an excellent point.

-For instance, you're the right to privacy ends when you have a contract.
+For instance, the right to privacy ends when you have a contract.

-There's a contractual implicit arrangement that you're gonna see the photos, right?
+There's a contractual implicit arrangement that you're going to see the photos, right?

-There was a case in there was a case in Minnesota where I'm from where somebody looking at photos that were embarrassing to a couple of individuals, that turned out to be a violation of privacy.
+There was a case in Minnesota where I'm from where somebody looked at photos that were embarrassing to a couple of individuals, that turned out to be a violation of privacy.

-Um also uh I want to commend the university I live at uh uh U uh ULL because last week they did a rule where um all the kids would turn in their cell phone numbers, and if there was an emergency on campus or anything that all the school would notify all the kids through their cell phone through text messaging, which is brilliant because I mean, for the Virginia Czech tragedy, those people who were killed in the dorms a couple hours before the shooting happened, I mean, I'm surprised.
+And if there was an emergency on campus or anything, all the school would notify all the kids through their cell phone through text messaging, which is brilliant because, I mean, for the Virginia Czech tragedy, those people who were killed in the dorms a couple hours before the shooting happened, I mean, I'm surprised.

-If there's a loose shooter on the campus, you know, why why would you not adjust the.
+If there's a loose shooter on the campus, you know, why would you not adopt?

-Well, the report today said that probably wouldn't have helped much.
+Well, the report today said that probably wouldn't have helped much, that they could have done a few things, a few things more expeditiously.

 I'm more interested in keeping people like that off campus.

-I mean, I I had said earlier that Virginia Tech had uh or Virginia, I should say, became the first state to pass some laws over concealed care.
+I mean, I had said earlier that Virginia Tech, or Virginia, I should say, became the first state to pass some laws over concealed carry.

 Actually, what I meant to say was Virginia became the first state to pass legislation that bars colleges and universities from punishing or expelling students for attempting to commit suicide or having suicidal thoughts or other mental health problems.

-Now now, frankly, if you're if I'm a parent of concern about your safety, I'm not I'm not too keen on that legislation.
+Now, frankly, if I'm a parent and concerned about your safety, I'm not too keen on that legislation.

 I don't know how you feel.